-While more research is needed to definitively prove the theory, dermatologists advise avoiding blue light exposure where possible (using a blue light filter on your laptop is a good idea), and incorporating a HEV shield into skin routines.
-Look for sunscreens that incorporate physical ray blockers, as opposed to purely chemical ones, such as zinc oxide or titanium dioxide, plus skin serums, moisturisers or primers that contain new ingredient on the block, Liposhield HEV Melanin, also known as phyto-melanin.
+While more research is needed to definitively prove the theory, dermatologists advise us to avoid blue light exposure where possible (using a blue light filter on your laptop is a good idea), and to try incorporating an HEV shield into skin routines.
+They also say to look for sunscreens that incorporate physical ray blockers, as opposed to purely chemical ones, such as zinc oxide or titanium dioxide, plus skin serums, moisturizers or primers that contain new ingredient on the block, Liposhield HEV Melanin, also known as phyto-melanin.

 Brace yourself: This one is terrifying.
-Experts are describing tech neck as a sagging of the skin around your throat and jaw, leading to a more “jowly” appearance, which studies suggest is the result of constantly looking down.
+Experts are describing tech neck as a sagging of the skin around your throat and jaw, leading to a more “jowly” appearance, which may be the result of constantly looking down.

-A 2014 research paper concludes that staring down at our phones while we text or scroll, puts around five times the normal gravitational pull on our skin, neck and spine.
-When this behaviour is repetitive—which it is, for all of us, all day every day—sagging, and even hunching, starts to take effect.
-Dermatologists have confessed to seeing increasingly younger women battling the kind of jowl and skin sagging problems, that they’d normally expect to see in a woman a decade older.
+A 2015 study concludes that staring down at our tablets while we text or scroll, puts up to five times the normal gravitational pull on our skin, neck, and spine.
+When this behavior is repetitive—which it is, for all of us, all day every day—sagging, and even hunching, starts to take effect.
+Experts tell Byrdie they are seeing increasingly younger women battling the kind of jowl and skin sagging problems, that they’d normally expect to see in a woman a decade older.

-To combat the effects, look for firming and toning face creams such as YSL Forever Youth Liberator Y-Shape Creme (£64), and proven collagen building ingredients such as rhamnose (the plant sugar key to YSL’s formula, also known as glycanactif), retinol, vitamin C and niacinamide.
-The neck is an often neglected area when it comes to skincare, so ensure you moisturise every day, using gentle, upward strokes.
+To combat the effects, look for firming and toning face creams such as YSL Forever Youth Liberator Y-Shape Creme ($160), and proven collagen-building ingredients such as rhamnose (the plant sugar key to YSL’s formula), retinol, vitamin C and niacinamide.
+The neck is an often neglected area when it comes to skincare, so ensure you moisturize every day, using gentle, upward strokes.
 You could also try looking down less, too, though we know that struggle to be very real.

-If you have sensitive skin that easily reacts, or are already prone to spots and blemishes, be sure to stick to a thorough cleansing routine every morning and evening to keep your skin clean and clear.
+If you have sensitive skin that easily reacts, or is already prone to spots and blemishes, be sure to stick to a thorough cleansing routine every morning and evening to keep your skin clean and clear.
 Salicylic acid is a known acne tamer, so look for it in face washes and serums to keep phone face blemishes at bay.
-Cleaning your phone regularly is important too—use a specially designed wipe or tool such as Maplin Mobile Touch Screen Cleaning Kit (£3) to avoid any damage to your device.
+Cleaning your phone regularly is important too—use a specially designed wipe or tool such as these pre-moistened Monitor Wipes ($14) to avoid any damage to your device.

 This isn’t good at all.
 On the one hand, immersing ourselves in social media feeds late at night can keep us up past our bedtime for the obvious reason—we just can’t stop scrolling.
 But there’s also something else going on here, and it’s back to that pesky blue light emitted from our screens.
 According to experts, HEV rays can affect the way the body produces melatonin, a hormone that helps to control our circadian rhythm (aka our natural body clock).

 Turning on night filters (such as the Inverted Colours setting on iPhone) to block some of this blue light is one way to go while cutting down the amount of time you spend on devices each evening is even better.
-Using a nourishing night cream such as Shiseido Ibuki Beauty Sleeping Mask (£30) will also help to repair and replenish your skin.
+Using a nourishing night cream such as Shiseido Waso Beauty Sleeping Mask ($38) may also help to repair and replenish your skin.

 Are you doing it right now?
 Whether it’s glare from the screen, too small a font or just plain habit, peering into screens has left us all more prone to squinting—the repetitive kind, too, which directly leads to more pronounced lines and wrinkles around our eyes.

 If you find yourself straining to read the text on your phone, visit the settings menu and make the font size bigger.
-A gentle eye cream is also important to help keep the skin hydrated and fend off of ageing.
-Try this works No Wrinkles Eye Repair (£40), which teams anti-ageing retinol with moisturising hyaluronic acid and nourishing vitamin E.
+A gentle eye cream may also be important to help keep the skin hydrated and fend off of aging.
+Try ThisWorks No Wrinkles Eye Repair ($35), which teams anti-aging retinol with moisturizing hyaluronic acid and nourishing vitamin E.